Inchbuie

 Inchbuie (Scottish Gaelic: Innis Bhuidhe, 'yellow island') is an island of the River Dochart, near Killin.
 A bridge links it with both riverbanks, just below the Falls of Dochart.

 The MacNab Clan were once dominant here, and have long been associated with Killin.
-Their ancient burial ground is visible from the bridge.
-The walled enclosure features two 18th century naive 'busts' on top of the walls, and the monuments within include a late medieval effigy of a warrior in the West Highland style (one of only two known examples outside Argyll and the Hebrides).
+Their ancient burial ground which is still in use is visible from the bridge.
+The walled enclosure features two 18th-century naive 'busts' on top of the walls, and the monuments within include a late medieval effigy of a warrior in the West Highland style (one of only two known examples outside Argyll and the Hebrides).